osakalibra/osakalibra.github.io/src/content/post/osaka-gender-healthcare-en.md

 - Doctor: Ryo FUKUTA (Advisor of [Kansai GIC Network](https://www.kgn.or.jp/officer.html))
 - Reservations: Not required

-For AMAB, Progynon Depot 10mg (Estradiol valerate a.k.a EV) 1A can be injected at ¥770, which may be the lowest price in Kansai.
-The author is receiving injections @2A here once 10 days.
+For individuals assigned male at birth, Progynon Depot 10mg (estradiol valerate) can be administered for 770 yen out of pocket, which may be the lowest price in the Kansai region.
+Personally, I receive injections here.

-For AFAB, Enarmon Depot 125mg / 250mg (Testosterone Enanthate) can be injected at ¥2,750 / ¥4,450.
+For individuals assigned female at birth, Enarmon Depot 250mg (testosterone enanthate) is administered for 1,920 yen out of pocket.

 ### [Kawabata Ladies Clinic](http://www4.plala.or.jp/kwbtlc/gender.html)

 - Address: アーリーアーク 1F, 2-5-15, Juso Higashi, Yodogawa-ku, Osaka-shi 532-0023
 - Doctor: Ryoichi KAWABATA (Regular Member of [Kansai GIC Network](https://www.kgn.or.jp/member1.html))

-For AMAB, L'oestrogel (80g per bottle) can be purchased at ¥2,420.
-The author has not been there yet, but according to the information we have gathered, if you'd like to use gel, here may be the cheapest.
+For individuals assigned male at birth, you can purchase L'oestrogel Gel (80g per bottle) for 2,420 yen out of pocket.
+Although I haven't tried it myself, according to the information I've found, gel purchased here might be the most affordable option.

-For AFAB, Enarmon Depot 250mg (Testosterone Enanthate) can be injected at ¥1,980.
-Testinon Depot 125mg / 250mg (Testosterone Enanthate as well) can be injected at ¥1,210 /  ¥1,760
+For individuals assigned female at birth, Testinon Depot 125mg/250mg (testosterone enanthate) can be administered for 1,210 yen/1,760 yen out of pocket.
+Similarly, Enarmon Depot 250mg, also containing testosterone enanthate, is administered for 1,920 yen out of pocket.